davatron5000/FitText.js/README.md

 If you oppose `window.resize()`, it's worth mentioning that @chriscoyier created a fork of [FitText using a debounced resize method](https://github.com/chriscoyier/FitText.js).

 ### Download, Fork, Commit.
 If you think you can make this better, please Download, Fork, & Commit.
-We'd love your see your ideas.
+We'd love to see your ideas.